Jon Kenny: Personal life, illness and death

 Kenny married Marguerite in 1988 and the couple went on to have two children.
 He was a supporter of Munster Rugby.

 Kenny was diagnosed with non-Hodgkin lymphoma in 2000 and received a stem cell transplant.
 He was fully treated in 2004.
 In 2011, Kenny underwent a triple heart bypass and suffered from heart failure afterwards.
 His cancer recurred in 2020 and he had lung surgery.
 From 2023, Kenny received chemotherapy after cancer was detected on his left lung.
 Additionally, he also underwent heart surgery.

-On 15 November 2024, Kenny died, aged 67, from heart failure and lung cancer at the Galway Clinic in Ireland.
+Kenny died on 15 November 2024, aged 67, from heart failure and lung cancer, at the Galway Clinic in Ireland.
 He had suffered from a heart attack on 10 November and never regained consciousness.
 He was buried at the Lough Gur Cemetery on 19 November, after a funeral at St Patrick's Church, Patrickswell.